niko-kolesnichenko/IBM-Data-Engineer-Prof-Cert-Capstone-Project/README.md

 As part of the Capstone project, I will assume the role of an Associate Data Engineer who has recently joined an e-commerce organization (SoftCart).
 I am presented with a business challenge that requires building a data platform for retailer data analytics.

+## Structure

+I've created sub-folders in this repository, which correspond to listed tasks.

+Each sub-folder has its own README.md file which is rendered by GitHub.
+These files contain tasks, my commentaries and solutions in easy readable form.

 ## Tasks

 - design a data platform: